SingleManTH/agiletoolkit.org/docs/overview/why-use.md

         }
     }

-So now we can use our two new components with just two lines of code:
+So now we can use our 2 new components with just 2 lines of code:

     $crud = $this->add('MyCRUD');
     $crud->setModel('BookWithAuthor');

-This example gives you a quick taste some of the most powerful features of Agile Toolkit:
+This example gives you a foretaste of some of the most powerful features of Agile Toolkit:

 * You can easily enhance existing components and even interact with the subcomponents they're built from
 * Code in Models and Views can be quickly refactored to encapsulate new functionality without disrupting existing code and tests